GetShopTV/changelogged/README.md

 #### Checking changelogs
 This is default feature.
 Changelogged will output all missing pull requests and commits with their messages.
+It ignores commits and pull requests affecting only `.md` files.

 You can skip it with `-c` option or ignore results with `-f` option.
 Also you can check changelog from the first commit with `-e`.